WolvenKit/Cyberpunk-Blender-add-on/README.md

 The Cyberpunk Blender add-on is designed to fully automate the shader setup for Cyberpunk 2077 mesh files.
 The add-on integrates with files created by WolvenKit.
 To learn more about WolvenKit visit the [dedicated WolvenKit wiki.](https://wiki.redmodding.org/wolvenkit)

+# Features

+- Import Cyberpunk 2077 models and their complex shaders with just a few clicks

+- Import Cyberpunk 2077 entity files such as vehicles with mesh files correctly distributed to match their in game appearance

+- Import Cyberpunk 2077 level data (streaming sectors)

+- Export glTF models with optimized export options for use with WolvenKit for Cyberpunk 2077

 ---

 # Requirements

-1) **Blender** version 3.1 or higher
+1) **Blender** version 3.6 or higher is *highly recommended*
+<br>**Blender** version 3.1 or higher is *required*
 <br>https://www.blender.org/<br/>

-2) **WolvenKit** version 8.8.1 or higher
+2) **WolvenKit** version 8.9.0 or higher
 <br>https://github.com/WolvenKit/WolvenKit<br/>

 ---

 # Usage

-The latest version of the Cyberpunk add-on requires Blender 3.1 or higher.
-Not all Cyberpunk shaders are currently supported by the add-on.
-If you're interested in adding support for a new shader please consider reaching out to us on our Discord, [Cyberpunk 2077 Modding Community.](https://discord.gg/Epkq79kd96)
+> Not all Cyberpunk shaders are currently supported by the add-on.

 ## Installation